-- At least 20% of your income goes toward savings and debt repayment
+- At least 20% of your income goes toward savings and debt repayment.

-So, for example, you can select a 35/30/35 breakout, a 35/35/40 breakout or even a 25/25/50 breakout.
+So, for example, you can select a 35/30/35 breakout, a 35/35/40 breakout, or even a 25/25/50 breakout.
 The goal is setting percentage breakouts that make sense for you.

 In this method of budgeting, you focus on a single goal, such as paying off a certain amount of debt or saving a certain amount of money each month, in addition to paying your bills.

-Then, as long as you meet your monthly goal and pay your bills without exceeding your income, you can do what you like with the money you have left over.
+Then, as long as you meet your monthly goal and pay your bills without exceeding your income, you can do what you like with the money you have leftover.

-So, instead of having $x amount leftover at the end of the month, you have $0 left on paper anyway.
+So, instead of having $X amount leftover at the end of the month, you have $0 left (on paper anyway).
 When you are planning out your budget, you account for everything you can think of in the budget so that every dollar has a job.

-Some people love spreadsheets — they don't have to worry about bank security, or what's happening with their personal information.
+Spreadsheets or apps?
+Which should you use?
+The answer is, use what works best for you and makes it easy for you to keep up with your budget.
+Some people love spreadsheets — they don't have to worry about bank security or what's happening with their personal information.
 And using a budget worksheet allows them to get really close to their numbers.

 Apps, on the other hand, can make it really simple to budget, especially if you can connect your bank accounts to them so your transactions can be tracked automatically.
 These days, most apps have extreme levels of security.

 But sometimes there can be delays in transaction updates.
 And apps are not always as intuitive when it comes to categorizing transactions, which will require you to spend some time setting things up.

 That aside, for the most part, all you'll really need to do once things are set up is check-in frequently.
 This will help you ensure your transactions are tracked the right way and set up alerts to keep you on top of your budget.